bright/new-www/content/blog/embracing-polymorphism-for-flexible-components.md

 <Button variantColor="primary" onClick={submitHandler}>Submit</Button>
 ```

-By leveraging the Slot component, we achieve code reusability, reduced duplication of properties, and the ability to seamlessly switch between different rendering scenarios while maintaining a unified codebase.
+**By leveraging the Slot component, we achieve code reusability, reduced duplication of properties, and the ability to seamlessly switch between different rendering scenarios while maintaining a unified codebase**.

-Embrace the Power of Polymorphic Components in Your React Journey
+## Embrace the Power of Polymorphic Components in Your React Journey

 In our fascinating journey exploring polymorphic components in React, we've witnessed the transformative power of flexibility and reusability.
 By seamlessly switching between different HTML tags or custom component types, we've unlocked a world of dynamic and customizable UI elements.
 Whether leveraging libraries like Radix UI's Slot component or integrating TypeScript, we've successfully merged the realms of dynamic composition and type safety.

-Polymorphic components have proven to be invaluable in streamlining typography management, ensuring consistency, and eliminating code duplication.
-With their ability to effortlessly adapt to different scenarios, they provide a maintainable and scalable codebase that developers can enjoy working with.
+Polymorphic components have proven to be invaluable in streamlining typography management, **ensuring consistency, and eliminating code duplication**.
+With their ability to effortlessly adapt to different scenarios, they **provide a maintainable and scalable codebase** that developers can enjoy working with.
 The fusion of flexibility and type safety, facilitated by TypeScript integration, empowers us to build robust and error-free applications.

 By embracing the art of polymorphism in React, we open the doors to endless possibilities.
 Experimenting with different variants, pushing the boundaries of component design, and crafting exceptional user interfaces that effortlessly respond to evolving user needs become our new norm.
 With polymorphic components as our trusty tools, we embark on a coding adventure filled with innovation and creativity.